Tayobonferejo/cart-react/README.md

 # cart-react
-Product list with cart build with react
+Product list with cart build with react with user data fetched from local json file

 # Getting Started with Create React App